fenago/machine-learning-essentials-module1/lab_guides/lab_10.md

 ```

-Matplotlib uses the `plt.show()` function to display the
-visualization.
-It must be called after each visualization we create.
-When using the Python shell, it will also prevent additional code
-from being executed until the window is closed
-because it is a blocking function.
 In Jupyter Notebooks, we can simply
 use the `%matplotlib inline` **magic command** (a special
 IPython command preceded by a `%` sign) once, and our
 visualizations will be automatically displayed when the cell with our